Ruchita-Raghu/ruchita-raghu-portfolio/Teaching & Education/Microsoft TA & Athletic Tutor Roles.md

 <div> Tutoring different students in completely different subject material prepared me to be a multi-tasker.
 It taught me the importance of subject area knowledge and how in the real world I will have to juggle multiple projects with multiple clients surrounding multiple issues! </div>

 ##### REVISION METHODS
-As part of maintaining class engagement and provide "fun" ways of refreshing previous class material, I created online games for students.
+As part of maintaining class engagement and providing "fun" ways of refreshing previous class material, I created online games for students.
 Questions were geared towards course content but provided a new way to learn.

 <a href="https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/blob/main/Teaching%20%26%20Education/Ruchita%20-%20EXCEL%20LAB%20REVIEW%20-%20Kahoot!.pdf">Excel Kahoot</a>
 <p> <a href="https://github.com/Ruchita-Raghu/ruchita-raghu-portfolio/blob/main/Teaching%20%26%20Education/Ruchita%20-%20PPT%20LAB%20REVIEW%20-%20Kahoot!.pdf">PowerPoint Kahoot</a> </p>